uobie80/pg-do-deploy-java-app/README.md

 1. **Jenkins Integration:**
    - Configure Jenkins to integrate with Ansible.
-   - Set up Jenkins jobs to trigger Ansible playbooks for deployment.
+   - Set up Jenkins jobs to trigger Ansible playbooks for installation and deployment of Docker, Maven on worker nodes.

 2. **Ansible Playbooks:**
    - Customize Ansible playbooks according to your application's deployment requirements.
-   - Ensure proper configuration for deploying to Tomcat 10.
+   - Ensure proper configuration Dockerfile for deploying war file to Tomcat 9.

 3. **Run Jenkins Jobs:**
    - Execute Jenkins jobs to deploy custom WAR files to the web container.